felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Today, I realize there are good folds, and there are bad folds.
 A bad fold is the kind of fold I described above: actual damage.
-A good fold is something I discovered recently: it is evidence left by someone who really put their energy into extracting everything there was to learn from a specific book.
-It's a subtle difference, but it means a lot.
+The picture above is an example of a good fold: it is evidence left by someone who really put their energy into extracting everything there was to learn from a specific book.
+It's a subtle difference, but it means a lot!

 For example, if someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger.
 A person holding a folded book is pretty much the same thing.